 Research and development expenses consist primarily of product development, engineering to develop and support our products, testing, consulting services and other costs associated with the next generation of the Genio® system.
-These expenses primarily include employee compensation and outsourced development expenses.
+These expenses primarily include employee compensation, consulting and contractor's fees and outsourced development expenses.